Sensile-Technologies/v0-tax-invoice-dashboard/replit.md

 - **Modular API Design**: API routes are organized within the `/app` directory, with specific endpoints for mobile and administrative functions.

 ## Security Notes
-- **Session Authentication**: The `user_session` cookie is currently unsigned JSON.
-API endpoints that require vendor scoping derive the vendor_id server-side from the session rather than trusting client input.
-Future enhancement: implement signed/encrypted cookies or server-side sessions for stronger security.
+- **Session Authentication**: The `user_session` cookie is httpOnly JSON containing user id, email, vendor_id, and branch_id.
+API endpoints derive identity from this server-side cookie rather than trusting client input.
+Future enhancement: implement signed/encrypted cookies for tamper protection.
 - **Role-Based Access Control**:
   - **Cashiers**: Can ONLY access the mobile APK app.
 Web dashboard login is blocked with a 403 error.
   - **Supervisors & Managers**: Can only access their assigned branch.
-Branch switching is disabled, HQ access is blocked.
+Branch switching is disabled, HQ access is blocked at both client (loading screen + redirect) and server level (API returns 403).
 Each supervisor/manager is assigned to exactly one branch.
   - **Directors & Vendors**: Full access to all branches and HQ dashboard.
+- **HQ API Protection**: The `/api/headquarters/stats` endpoint uses server-side session validation and returns 401 for unauthenticated requests, 403 for restricted roles.
+Role is queried from the database, not trusted from client.

 ## External Dependencies
 - **Replit PostgreSQL**: The primary database, auto-configured via `DATABASE_URL`.